trzy/FasterRCNN/README.md

 ### Use Object *and* Background Proposals for Training

 The region proposal network (RPN) generates a box at each anchor consisting of a score (the *objectness score*) and coordinates.
 The published implementation uses a binary classification scheme with two mutually exclusive one-hot encoded class outputs per anchor: object and background.
-Softmax is applied to each pair of signals for ever anchor.
+Softmax is applied to each pair of signals for every anchor.
 This is redundant and my implementation produces a single output with a sigmoid activation, which is equivalent.
 Each box is labeled as being an object (1.0) or background (0.0).
 Output scores above 0.5 can be interpreted as objects.
 These boxes are then passed to a labeling stage that decides whether they sufficiently overlap with ground truth object boxes.
 If so, the boxes are labeled according to the class of the overlapping ground truth box.
 Otherwise, they are labeled as background.
 That is, the RPN can suggest that a box contains an object but it can be wrong.
 The set of labeled boxes, called *proposals* or *regions of interest*, are then passed to the detector stage.

 I initially wrongly assumed that only those boxes that the RPN predicted to be *objects* should be passed along and labeled and that background results should be pruned immediately.
 The model learned but did so poorly.
 The mean average precision was well below 50% (possibly as low as 30-40%, if I remember correctly).
 I was stumped for an embarrassingly long time.
 The model